Go Pro: Why We Don’t Recommend Network Marketing (Book Review)

 2. what you didn’t like about your story

-3. how your product / company rescued you
+3. how does your product/company rescue you

 4. your results and feelings